What do the best blog sites do to get more readers? They use three big blog secrets that are easy to implement.

 When you link to internal pages, you should never use click here or read more.

 You need to make sure that the text tells the reader exactly what they can expect to learn from your internal link.

 If you are writing about Google Adsense in a post, you could point to the pros and cons of having advertising on your blog.

-If you cross topic your links, you will almost certainly lose your site visitor because you will be directing them to a subject that does not help answer their question.
+If you cross-topic your links, you will almost certainly lose your site visitor because you will direct them to a subject that does not help answer their question.

 Internal links must be 100% relevant.

 When you are adding internal links, you should add links on your stronger pages to your weaker pages or orphaned pages.

 As mentioned, you can download your top 1,000 pages from Google Search Console in a spreadsheet.

 You can then use it to judge where you plan to add and send your links.

 Another benefit of adding more internal links is that because they will be grouping your posts on similar topics, it will help Google and Bing understand your site much better.